kingsamadesu/ansible-kubeadm-setup/README.md

 ```bash
 ansible-playbook -i hosts playbooks/main-ec2-aws.yaml
 ```

-Keep in mind there is no loadbalancer to split load between master nodes. the playbook will take the first master node as the main master node to use to join other remaining nodes.
+**Keep in mind** there is no loadbalancer to split load between master nodes. the playbook will take the first master node in the inventory file **hosts** as the main master node to use to join other remaining nodes.
 ```yaml
 [master-group]
 54.210.131.36